-Founded in 1984 by wildlife artist and conservationist, David Shepherd CBE, the David Shepherd Wildlife Foundation (DSWF) has been working to protect endangered wildlife for over 30 years and has now given away over £7 million to help save wildlife.
+Founded in 1984 by wildlife artist and conservationist, David Shepherd CBE, David Shepherd Wildlife Foundation (DSWF) has been working to protect endangered wildlife for over 30 years and has now given away over £9 million to help save wildlife.
 Conservation successes are hard won and vitally important to the survival of endangered wildlife and we are hugely proud of what our donors have helped us achieve.

 Among DSWF’s successes are:

 - DSWF was pivotal at CITES (Convention on International Trade in Endangered Species) 2016, in bringing about decisions to end any future process for the trade in ivory.
 The same conference saw DSWF playing an instrumental role in bringing together countries on agreed text regarding the closure of domestic ivory markets.